 The tour normally starts at about 11 a.m., from Finse Station.
 Attendance will be taken in the waiting room.

 Clothing and Equipment

-There are no weather conditions for trips on Blåisen, but be aware that it can be cold on the glacier and the weather can change quickly, even in midsummer.
-We recommend the following equipment; good hiking boots, windproof and waterproof jackets and pants, blouses, gloves (preferably waterproof) and a hat.
+There are no required weather conditions for trips to take place on the glacier, but be aware that it can be cold on the glacier and the weather can change quickly, even in midsummer.
+We recommend the following equipment: good hiking boots, windproof and waterproof jackets and trousers, warm sweaters or fleeces, gloves (preferably waterproof) and a hat.
 Remember sunglasses and sunscreen.
 Food and drink must be brought along for the trip.
-Contact us at Finse1222 at the latest 12 days before the trip if you wish that we make a lunch bag with food and drink for the trip.
+Contact us at Finse1222 at the latest 12 days before the trip if you would like us to prepare a lunch bag with food and drink for the trip.
 Hot drinks in thermos can also be purchased.

-It is our partner Jøklagutane AS which hosts the tours on the glacier.
-The price is 690 NOK per person.
+Our partner Jøklagutane AS hosts the tours on the glacier.
+The price is 650 NOK per person.
 This price covers guide, necessary glacier equipment, insurance and a personal gift that can be used during the trip.

 Tailored glacier walks for groups / business trips

 Tours on the Blue Ice other routes can be customized both in terms of group size and wishes concerning the duration and difficulty.
 Groups can for example be divided into three where a group only goes to the glacier before returning and the other groups are divided in two with a shorter and a longer walk on the glacier.

 Take a look at the film to see what Jøklagutane can do on the glacier here.